koahlabs/OpenClio/project-wiki/opencliotypes.md

 ### Website Params

+#### password

+A string to use, to password protect your webui files.
+By default, password is None and they will be unprotected.

 #### htmlMaxSizePerFile

 Maximum size per json file: the data on the website is split up into chunks of this size or less and setup so you can stream the data as needed